SuHui03/guanchengWan.github.io/_pages/about.md

 Hi there 👋!

 My name is Guancheng Wan (万冠呈), I'm currently a junior undergraduate student at the [School of Computer Science](https://cs.whu.edu.cn/), [Wuhan University (WHU)](https://www.whu.edu.cn/), fortunately supervised by [Prof. Mang Ye](https://marswhu.github.io/index.html).
 My research interest lies in graph mining and federated learning.
-I made efforts to build an efficient, scalable and robust system for learning graph-strctured data.
+I made efforts to build an efficient, scalable, and robust system for learning graph-structured data.

 <!-- My research interest lies in Artificial Intelligence (AI) Security & Privacy, where I explore the weakness of Deep Learning models in their lifecycles (e.g., Adversarial Attack, Backdoor Attack) and their countermeasures.
 I also made efforts on turning these weaknesses into good use, applying on privacy protection and Intellectual Property (IP) protection of deep learning models.
 It's a fortune to be supervised by Prof. [Run Wang](http://wangrun.github.io/) during my study on AI.
 During my undergraduate study, I also enjoyed a great time conducting research on  Geoinformatics and Remote Sensing, in which I worked closely with my teammates [Jiahao Zhou](https://ddakun.github.io/) and [Sixing Lin](https://defaultlin.cn/). -->